ruiqzhan-c/jarvis-vscode/README.md

 # jarvis README

-This is the README for your extension "jarvis".
-After writing up a brief description, we recommend including the following sections.
+This is the VS Code extension for Jarvis, the multi-agent AI platform engineer developed by Outshift by Cisco.
+This extension allows Jarvis to join your Copilot chat as a chat participant.

+Try `@jarvis` in the Copilot window to get started.

 ## Features